 Gregory Hilgenberg, 2nd dan

 Started in Ki-Aikido in 2002.
 Became a member of Potomac Aikikai in 2009.
 Prior to Aikido studied Wado-kai karate.

 "Sempai Greg Hilgenberg imparts his knowledge of physical technique through a methodical approach.
 His patience and generous instruction make his classes appealing to students of all skill levels.
 His understanding of the fundamentals is apparent in his ability to breakdown the techniques.
 He demonstrates nuances which otherwise would not easily be discernible on casual observation.
 Sempai Greg's practice embodies "wa no seishin (Spirit of Harmony)."
 This means that in aikido, there should be a mutual development of self and the other."

 (Ella Allado, member)

 Edward Jones, 2nd kyu

-Potomac Aikikai Board Secretary.
+Potomac Aikikai Board Vice President.
 Aikido for Kids administrator.